henrychris/obsidian-softwareeng/docs/Projects/Writer Dashboard Software.md

 - Created **repository** and file structure
 - Created git hooks to format code and add structure to commit messages
 - add scripts to setup git hooks
-- add README files to ex
+- add README files where necessary
+- Create CI workflow for dotnet